karolinagarcia/slick/docs/pages/howtouse.md

 ; Determines whether slick should operate on all clouds or a sample of clouds. mode=[str]
 ; How many galaxies should slick operate on.
-; Only required if mode = 'randomized' n_galaxies_sample=[int]
+; Only requireßd if mode = 'randomized' n_galaxies_sample=[int]
 ; Minimum galaxy mass bound to operate on.
 ; Only required if mode = 'randomized'